process-analytics/mxgraph-road-to-DefinitelyTyped/README.md

 the [DefinitelyTyped project](https://definitelytyped.org/) and close [mxGraph integration in DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/5317)

 **DISCLAIMER**
-- This repository doesn't provide any TypeScript definition.
-It is mainly documentation, tracking and coordination efforts.
+- This repository does not provide any TypeScript definition.
+It addresses mainly documentation, tracking and coordination efforts.
-- So please don't open Pull Requests to add definition, such PR will be closed as out of topic.
+- So please don't open Pull Requests to add definition, any such PRs will be closed as out of topic.

 # mxGraph TypeScript status and motivations